20 years of our clean air commitment

 • implementing a clean fleet procurement policy, with hybrid or electric vehicles comprising more than 25% of the corporate car pool.

-Many of these actions also reduce vehicle greenhouse emissions, contributing to Council’s commitment to achieving carbon neutrality.
-Find out more about Carbon Neutral Council.
+Many of these actions also reduce vehicle greenhouse emissions, contributing to Council’s commitment to reduce our operational carbon emissions by at least 30% by 2031-32 and achieve net zero emissions by 2050.
+Find out more about our Low Carbon Council.

 City planning